Skip to content

 If you are worried about your child’s online safety:

-• Contact the school’s Designated Teacher for Safeguarding.
+• Contact the school’s Designated Teacher (Mrs Harrison) or Deputy Designated Teacher (Mr McClelland) for Safeguarding.

 • For urgent concerns, contact the PSNI or NSPCC Helpline: 0808 800 5000.